AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

    * Configure DMARC for the Branded Return-Path Domain

-* If you're sending mail from Marketo through a dedicated IP and have not already implemented branded return-path, or aren't sure if you have, please open a ticket with [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+* If you're sending mail from Marketo Engage through a dedicated IP and have not already implemented branded return-path, or aren't sure if you have, please open a ticket with [Adobe Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

-* If you're sending mail from Marketo through a shared pool of IPs, you can see if you qualify for Trusted IPs by [applying here](http://na-sjg.marketo.com/lp/marketoprivacydemo/Trusted-IP-Sending-Range-Program.html){target="_blank"}.
-Branded return-path is offered for free to those sending from Marketo's Trusted IPs.
-If approved for this program, reach out to Marketo Support to set up branded return-path.
+* If you're sending mail from Marketo Engage through a shared pool of IPs, you can see if you qualify for Trusted IPs by [applying here](http://na-sjg.marketo.com/lp/marketoprivacydemo/Trusted-IP-Sending-Range-Program.html){target="_blank"}.
+Branded return-path is offered for free to those sending from Marketo Engage Trusted IPs.
+If approved for this program, reach out to Adobe Support to set up branded return-path.

    * Trusted IPs: A shared pool of IPs reserved for lower volume users sending <75K/month who do not qualify for a dedicated IP.
 These users must also meet best practice requirements as well.

-* If you're sending mail from Marketo through shared IPs and you do not qualify for Trusted IPs and send more than 100,000 messages per month, you'll need to contact the Adobe Account Team (your account manager) to purchase a dedicated IP.
+* If you're sending mail from Marketo Engage through shared IPs and you do not qualify for Trusted IPs and send more than 100,000 messages per month, you'll need to contact the Adobe Account Team (your account manager) to purchase a dedicated IP.

-* Strict SPF alignment is not supported nor recommended within Marketo.
+* Strict SPF alignment is not supported nor recommended within Marketo Engage.

 ## Step 5: Set up MX Records for Your Domain {#step-set-up-mx-records-for-your-domain}